-CONNECTING TO A GATE CONTROLLER (USING THE ART.120 OPTO-ISOLATOR PCB)
+CONNECTING TO A GATE CONTROLLER (USING THE ART.
+120 OPTO-ISOLATOR PCB)

-If the GSM intercom is going to be connected to a set of gate controls then it is recommended that the GSM relay is connected with the Art.120 opto-isolator pcb provided with the GSM kit.
-The gate controls can then be connected into the C and NO terminals on the Art.120 pcb.
-Follow the connections shown in Fig.17.
+If the Art.4810 GSM PRO module is going to be connected to a gate controller then it is recommended that the GSM relay is connected with the Art.120 opto-isolator pcb provided with the GSM kit.
+The gate controller can be connected into the C and NO terminal connections on the Art.120 pcb as shown in Fig.9.

-CONNECTING A PUSH TO EXIT BUTTON
+CONNECTING TO A PUSH TO EXIT BUTTON & THE AUXILIARY INPUTS/OUTPUTS